 Which level of leadership skills do you expect from a CEO?
 And which level do you expect from an intern?
 Expectations will most likely be different.
-As we learn and make progress in our careers, the requirements on certain skills will change.
-That's why you can also define seniority and skill levels.
+As we learn and make progress in our careers, the requirements on certain competencies will change.
+That's why you can also define seniority and competency levels.

 You can define an unlimited number of seniority levels (such as 'Junior', 'Middle', 'Senior', etc.).
-For each level, you can define a corresponding description for each skill.
-When a user gives feedback to or writes an assessment for a 'Junior', Leapsome will display the corresponding skill level description, etc. The system is flexible: If a skill level is not defined, it will fall back to the default description.
+For each level, you can define a corresponding description for each competency.
+When a user gives feedback to or writes an assessment for a 'Junior', Leapsome will display the corresponding competency level description, etc. The system is flexible: If a competency level is not defined, it will fall back to the default description.

 1. Step: Creating levels

 You will first have to define the seniority levels you want to use.
-This can be done under 'Users & Teams' > 'Levels', or under 'Development Framework' > 'Levels'.
+This can be done under 'Users & Teams' > 'Levels', or under 'competency' > 'Levels'.
 Levels can also be created automatically when creating or updating users via an Excel upload.
 When editing a level, you can also assign that level to a specific team.
-Members of a team will only see the levels of the team they are on when viewing their personal skills matrix.
+Members of a team will only see the levels of the team they are on when viewing their personal competency framework.

-This is how the personal skills matrix will look for a user – in this example, the user is on this account's Sales team, so they only see the levels relevant to the Sales team.
+This is how the personal competency framework will look for a user – in this example, the user is on this account's Sales team, so they only see the levels relevant to the Sales team.
 If a user is a part of multiple teams, they will see the levels for each of those teams.

 2. Step: Assigning levels